ReproNim/reproman/docs/source/modref.rst

 ***********************

-This module reference extends the manual with a comprehensive overview of the available functionality built into datalad.
+This module reference extends the manual with a comprehensive overview of the available functionality built into repronim.
 Each module in the package is documented by a general summary of its purpose and the list of classes and functions it provides.